EasyDynamics/oscal-editor-deployment/all-in-one/README.md

 The Docker image is hosted on the [GitHub Container Registry.](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry)

 To pull the image, first authenticate to the container registry.
-This requires a [GitHub PAT](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) with `read:packages` permissions.
+This requires a [GitHub Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) with `read:packages` permissions.
 It is recommended to save this PAT as an environment variable.

 Using this PAT, log into the registry with: